 Some of the hyperlinks don’t load (all the ones in the style of http://web-shared.nccu.edu/cfusion-site001/wip2011/bbri2/profile.cfm?EmployeeID=43)

 The periods on “Gregory J. Cole, Ph.D.” should be removed to be consistent with the other team members.
-The same change should be made under collaborators for ending periods after PhD or MD.
+The same change should be made under Collaborators for ending periods after PhD or MD.

 The link under Collaborators for Ramon Bataller, MD, is broken.